PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Method

-\emph{Gated graph attention network (Gated GAT)} The gated GAT updates a set of node features with respect to the adjacency matrix for covalent bonds.
+The gated GAT updates a set of node features with respect to the adjacency matrix for covalent bonds.
 The attention mechanism aims to put different weights on the neighboring nodes regarding their importance.
 The attention coefficient, which implies the importance of the node, is calculated from the two nodes that are connected in a covalent bond and then normalized across the neighboring nodes.
 The purpose of the gate mechanism is to effectively deliver the information from the previous node features to the next node features.
-The extent of the contribution from the previous nodes is determined by an coefficient, which is obtained from the previous and new node features.
+The extent of the contribution from the previous nodes is determined by a coefficient, which is obtained from the previous and new node features.
 We describe the details of gated GAT in the Supplementary Information.